Architecture of the Pantheon: The Dome and Construction techniques

 The secret of the new type of mortar was that it contained a readily available volcanic ash called Pozzolana.
 The strength and benefits of this new cement came from a chemical process of combination with water whilst previous cements depended on water evaporation which tended to make them weaker and slower to cure.
 So it can be said that “Nero’s” fire was the starting point for a revolution in the construction of arches and vaults and the Pantheon is its greatest example.

-Deeper analysis of the Pantheon’s building materials has shown it to be made up of 6 annular sections of which the lowest is the foundation made in cement mixed with travertine stone to a thickness of 4.5m.
+Deeper analysis of the Pantheon’s building materials is a tour-de-force in the building materials of ancient Rome.
+It is made up of 6 annular sections of which the lowest is the foundation made in cement mixed with travertine stone to a thickness of 4.5m.
 As the rings reach the oculus at the top the materials are progressively lightened: Travertine is replaced by porous Tufa, brick and finally pumice (volcanic ash).
 The picture below allows you to see 5 of the layers mentioned (not the foundations of course).

 The exterior of the perimeter wall is entirely faced in brickwork with inbuilt arches aimed at channeling the weight of the dome down to the ground.
 The ancient architect Piranesi suggests that similar weight shedding arches were also introduced into the dome itself.